-ilknur Demirkoparan, aka ironBreaker, aka the barbarian, is a Turkish-born American artist whose interdisciplinary practice spans painting, sculpture, installation, performance, and digital media.
-Her practice explores the intersections between political power and the narration of history by tracing her own identity in time and space.
-While her early work evokes the bizarre and often baffling narratives of identity and otherness, with her current work, she explores the tension between erasure and endurance through the abstract language of kilims which she translates into paintings.
-She has performed and exhibited her work at the Berlin Biennial Art Wiki Project (2012), Highways Performance Space and Gallery in Los Angeles (2013 & 2016), and FAR Bazaar (2017).
-She holds an MFA in Art from California Institute of the Arts and a BA in Art from University of California, Riverside.
-Her recent residencies include ChaNorth in Pine Plains, New York, and GlogauAIR in Berlin, Germany.
-She is the recipient of the Andrew W. Mellon Foundation and Max H. Gluck Foundation fellowship awards.
-Demirkoparan is also the co-founder of the MinEastry of Postcollapse Art and Culture, an artist-run project space and a think tank dedicated to rethinking our contemporary moment since the fall of the Berlin Wall.
+Demirkoparan has performed and exhibited her work at the Berlin Biennial Art Wiki Project (2012), Highways Performance Space and Gallery in Los Angeles (2013 & 2016), and FAR Bazaar (2017).
+She has an MFA from California Institute of the Arts, and a BA from University of California, Riverside.
+Her awards include the Andrew W. Mellon Foundation, and Max H. Gluck Foundation fellowships.
+Demirkoparan is the cofounder of the MinEastry of Postcollapse Art and Culture, an artist-run space and think tank dedicated to rethinking our contemporary moment since the fall of the Berlin Wall.
 She currently lives and works in Portland, Oregon.